Rakesh-Raju/MP3Player/README.md

 Classes:
 MP3Driver.java - The driver class that integrates all other necessary classes/components to run the MP3Player.
 It takes in a directory for music, and provides various commands.

-\nSong.java - A class that makes up a Song Object, which takes a song title, an artist, and the actual file for the song.
+Song.java - A class that makes up a Song Object, which takes a song title, an artist, and the actual file for the song.

 Indexer.java - A class that determines the index of a song name in the ArrayList passed in as a parameter.

-ByArtistComparator.java - A class that compares the artists of two different songs ByTitleComparator.java - A class that compares the titles of two different songs ListToArray.java - A class that converts an ArrayList to an Object Array MP3Retriever.java - A class that gets all the MP3 files from the provided directory.
+ByArtistComparator.java - A class that compares the artists of two different songs

+ByTitleComparator.java - A class that compares the titles of two different songs

+ListToArray.java - A class that converts an ArrayList to an Object Array

+MP3Retriever.java - A class that gets all the MP3 files from the provided directory.

 Usage: